 Associations now have a unique opportunity to quickly evolve their communications approach to become more digital-centric.
-In turn, the addition of more digital communications allows you to open up more advertising opportunities, keeping your non-dues revenue streams flowing so operations can continue through the worst of this current crisis and preparing you for any that may come in the future.
+In turn, the addition of more digital communications allows you to open up more advertising opportunities, keeping your non-dues revenue streams flowing so operations can continue through the worst of this current crisis and prepare you for any that may come in the future.
 Of course, it’s important to take into account how COVID-19 is impacting your association’s industry specifically when making decisions, as members and advertisers are being impacted a myriad of ways in the current market.

 Live events and the face-to-face opportunities they provide to get business done are powerful and certainly hard to replace.
 There are many companies that use events as their primary marketing strategy and will need to shift their advertising dollars elsewhere in the next few months.
 By expanding your association’s digital communications content and advertising offerings, you’ll help ensure that this segment of your membership can stay in front of their target audience at a critical time.
 As advertisers see the ROI these digital communications channels bring, they’ll embrace a more diverse marketing plan and be much more likely to stay with you in the long term – even after events return.

 As you explore new digital communications your association can offer, keep the following in mind.

 Make the most of the digital communications you already have in place.